thinkingmik/ideman/README.md

 # <a name="database"></a>Database
 This module requires a database infrastructure.
 To automate the creation of schemas and others boring jobs, `ideman` provides a node command line interface tool called [`ideman-cli`](https://github.com/thinkingmik/ideman-cli).
 So, before continue with the installation of this module, go to [`ideman-cli`](https://github.com/thinkingmik/ideman-cli) project and then install `ideman`.
+Otherwise you can create manually the database schema following the documentation below.

 ## <a name="tables"></a>Tables
 ## <a name="diagram"></a>Diagram